-Over the past four months I’ve been quietly working on a project that I’m really excited to share.
-Its still in its very early alpha phase and needs a healthy dose of vetting, testing, and refactoring, but I’m proud of the initial implementation and its a starting point an open source project that I’m exited to work on.
+Over the past four months, I’ve been quietly working on a project that I’m really excited to share.
+It’s still in its very early alpha phase and needs a healthy dose of vetting, testing, and refactoring, but I’m proud of the initial implementation and it’s a starting point for an open source project that I’m excited to work on.

-if ethereum can run unstoppable and decentralized code and ipfs can create undeletable storage on the network, could I build a censorship resistant deadman’s switch?
+I’d started casually diving into the technology behind Ethereum smart contracts and IPFS.
+I started wondering: if Ethereum can run unstoppable and decentralized code and IPFS can create undeletable storage on the network, could I build a censorship-resistant deadman’s switch?

 This was the birth of the idea for killcord.

 Imagine you are the next Edward Snowden.
 You have a payload of important leaked information in the public interest that you are worried could be destroyed if you vanish.
 So, you want to be able to release this information to the world in the case that you are disappeared before you are able to release the information in a controlled manner.
 You want the public to know that you have a deadman’s switch.
 To your adversaries, this acts as leverage.
 If you disappear, the information that could be damning goes public.
 They have an incentive to keep you alive and free to check in.
 To your allies, they know where to find this information in the case that you are no longer able to check in.
 The payload is accessible to the public.

 This isn’t a new concept on its surface.
 In fact, Snowden actually used a deadman’s switch.
 What is new is how killcord operates.

 public audience IPFS, Ethereum, and trust models

 It really comes down to trust models.
 The initial release of killcord specifically focuses on public audience disclosures.
 The reason killcord uses IPFS and Ethereum is the resiliency and anti-censorship guarantees each service offers.